Federal Prison Authority

 This authority “may be used to place a prisoner in home confinement for the shorter of 10 percent of the term of imprisonment of that prisoner or 6 months.”
 Id. § 3624(c)(2).

-It should be noted that § 3624 expressly does not override the BOP’s authority to designate an appropriate facility, thus a prisoner must meet general eligibility requirements discussed above for these placements.
+It should be noted that § 3624 expressly does not override the BOP’s authority to designate an appropriate facility, thus a prisoner must meet the general eligibility requirements discussed above for these placements.

 The regulation implementing this mandate provides that “[i]nmates may be designated to community confinement as a condition of pre-release custody and programming during the final months of the inmate’s term of imprisonment, not to exceed twelve months.”
 28 C.F.R. § 570.21(a).
 This regulation also provides for “home detention as a condition of pre-release custody and programming during the final months of the inmate’s term of imprisonment, not to exceed the shorter of ten percent of the inmate’s term of imprisonment or six months.”

-Pursuant to the Second Chance Act, the BOP staff is required to review inmates for RRC placement 17-19 months before their projected release date, and inmates are to be individually considered using the five factors listed in §3621(b).
+Pursuant to the Second Chance Act, the BOP staff are required to review inmates for RRC placement 17-19 months before their projected release date, and inmates are to be individually considered using the five factors listed in §3621(b).

 C. ELDERLY INMATE PILOT PROGRAM UNDER SEC.
 231

 Pursuant to the Second Chance Act, the Attorney General was directed to conduct a pilot program to determine the effectiveness of removing eligible elderly offenders from a Bureau of Prisons facility and placing such offenders on home detention until their term of confinement has expired.
-42 U.S.C. §17451(g)(1)(A).To be eligible for the Elderly Inmate Pilot Program, offenders must satisfy two sets requirements in addition to the requirement that the offender must be not less than 65 years of age:
+42 U.S.C. §17451(g)(1)(A).To be eligible for the Elderly Inmate Pilot Program, offenders must satisfy two sets of requirements in addition to the requirement that the offender must be not less than 65 years of age:

 1. the offender must be serving a term of imprisonment other than life imprisonment based on a conviction for an offense or offenses that do not include any crime of violence, sex offenses, or other offenses enumerated in the statute;